Updated: April 20, 2026

 Limit data collection: Every additional form field decreases completion rates.
 Ask only for information you'll actually use.

-Configure appropriate redirects: Ensure your thank-you page works well on both mobile and desktop.
+Configure appropriate redirects: Make sure your thank-you page works well on mobile and desktop.

 Optimize landing page design: Keep the design clean, focused, and with a clear call to action.